d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

 For example, documents can be represented as sequences of words.
 Medical records can often be represented as sequences of events (encounters, medications, procedures, lab tests, diagnoses).
+Videos can be represented as varying-length sequences of still images.

-While sequence models have popped up in countless application areas, basic research in the area has mostly been driven by advances in Natural Language Processing (NLP).
+While sequence models have popped up in countless application areas, basic research in the area has been driven predominantly by advances on core tasks in Natural Language Processing (NLP).
-Thus, throughout this chapter, we will tend to focus our exposition and examples on text data.
+Thus, throughout this chapter, we will focus our exposition and examples on text data.
+If you get the hang of these examples, then applying these models to other data modalities should be relatively straightforward.
-In the following sections, we introduce some basic notation for sequences and some evaluation metrics for assessing the quality of sequentially structured model outputs.
+In the next few sections, we introduce basic notation for sequences and some evaluation metrics for assessing the quality of sequentially structured model outputs.
 Next, we discuss basic concepts of a language model and use this discussion to motivate our first RNN models.
 Finally, we describe the method for calculating gradients